Monaco 2: Development

 Monaco 2 is set to be the sequel to the award winning Monaco: What's Yours Is Mine and was announced on March 17, 2022 during the Humble Games Showcase 2022 event by Pocketwatch Games' lead developer Andy Schatz.
 An animated teaser trailer accompanied the announcement.
-During the event, Schatz noted that the game would feature 3D graphics to allow players to explore vertically, a concept which was compared to Mission Impossible, as well as procedural level generation.
+During the event, Schatz noted that the game would feature 3D graphics to allow players to explore vertically, a concept which was compared to Mission: Impossible, as well as procedural level generation.
 Despite these changes, he ensured that the game would remain faithful to the genres and themes of its predecessor.
 Another deviation from Monaco is the removal of the greyscale blueprint map design.
 At the time, Schatz described the game to be the "ultimate heist simulator", with the procedural generation helping to make the environments feel real.
 Immediate reception to the announcement was positive, especially regarding the early visualisations.
 Following the announcement, Schatz livestreamed the development of Monaco 2 on Twitch.tv.

-The game does not currently have a release date, and it is only confirmed for PC.
+The game is scheduled to be released on April 10, 2025 for PC, PlayStation 5, and Xbox Series X/S.